 Social services are financed by more than one source.
 In 2008, the total cost of the social services system was approximately 800 million euro, i.e. approximately 0.65 % of GDP.
-Clients' contributions account for 35 % of this total cost, with territorial self-governing authorities contributing 25 %, the state budget 30 % and the funds of the public health insurance contributing 3 % (usually with the concurrence of health and social care in homes for the elderly or homes for disabled persons).
+Clients' contributions account for 35 % of this total cost, with territorial self-governing authorities contributing 25 %, the state budget 30 % and the funds of the public health insurance contributing 3 % (usually with the concurrence of health and social care in senior citizens' homes or homes for the disabled).